Yashrajsinh-Jadeja/Thesis/README.md

 # miRacle
 ### A repository for some scripts and tools that I wrote during my M.S thesis/dissertation work in the genomics domain.
-#### **EDIT : CNN-based image classifier for further automation coming soon with substantially large pre-trained Keras model (trained on 5 plant datasets) along with the source code.

 ---
 ### Table of Contents